ZariTaghavi/github-slideshow/_posts/0000-01-02-ZariTaghavi.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Zari Taghavi's slide!"
 ---

 This is Zari Taghavi's slide